Avatar

 Self Introduction

-I am currently in my sixth year as a Ph.D. candidate in the Department of Economics at the University of Nevada, Reno (UNR), with plans to enter the job market in the 2025-2026 academic year.
+I am a sixth-year Ph.D. candidate in the Department of Economics at the University of Nevada, Reno (UNR), currently on the job market for the 2025–2026 academic year.
 Prior to joining UNR, I earned an MSc in Economics from the University of Edinburgh in the UK.
 Two key questions drive my research:

 ❓What drives self-employment?
 Is it primarily dominated and driven by opportunity or by necessity in both high- and middle-income countries?